reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 6. If there are new resources from Step 5, pass to the context and call [PlanDefinition/$apply](https://build.fhir.org/ig/HL7/cqf-recommendations/OperationDefinition-cpg-plandefinition-apply.html).
 The cycle repeats.

 **![Interactive CDS Overview](./interactive-cds.png)**

+## PlanDefinition/$apply

+Propose this process be wrapped into $apply based on heuristics.
+Where there is PlanDefintion.action.input, build the Questionnaire and QuestionnaireResponse dynamically.

 ## StructureDefinition/$questionnaire